noise-course/copyright-Ahsokastar/README.md

 #### 2. Fair Use Experiments

-Upload **2-3 pieces of content** that test different aspects of fair use.
+Upload **at least 2 pieces of content** that test different aspects of fair use.
 Each piece should represent a different point on the spectrum of transformativeness.
 Suggested experiments:

 - **Raw copyrighted clip**: Upload a short segment (5-10 seconds) of copyrighted content with no modification.
 Then try a longer clip (30+ seconds).
 Compare results.